-Mavis Seidlitz is just not a heroine appropriate to celebrate strong and independent women.
-She's supposed to be an equal partner in the Rio Investigations detective agency but this "partnership" is a bit odd.
-You see, It is completely normal for her partner Johnny Rio to throw an appointment book at her for being late, orders her around to bring him drinks (needless to say without "please" and/or "thank you"), and - worse of all - solves the case for her because she herself is too incompetent and dumb enough to drown in the rain.
+Mavis Seidlitz is just not a heroine appropriate for celebrating strong and independent women.
+She's supposed to be an equal partner in the Rio Investigations detective agency, but this "partnership" is a bit odd.
+You see, It is entirely normal for her partner Johnny Rio to throw an appointment book at her for being late, orders her around to bring him drinks (needless to say without "please" and/or "thank you"), and - worse of all - solves the case for her because she is too incompetent and dumb enough to drown in the rain.

 Annoying and sometimes pretty nasty.
 Towards the end there's a scene in which Johnny shoots (pretty much in cold blood) a suspect and this is the exchange that follows between our duo of partners:

 "Tell me something, Johnny" I said.
 "When you shot at Marian Stern, did you mean to kill her?